davenkin/andy-springboot-sample/ADRs/001_common_coding_practices.md

     }
 ```

-In this `ObjectMapper`, we use `builder.visibility(ALL, ANY)` to enable direct field access, which means no need to
+In this `ObjectMapper`, `builder.visibility(ALL, ANY)` is used to enable direct field access, which means there is no
+need to
 expose getters/setters.

 - Always enable transaction in CommandServices by using `@Transactional`.